wouker/interviewprofiler/README.md

 - a theme defines which skill-aspect the question adheres to.
 All themes are defined in Json and not explicitly known in code.
   Default themes are 'Generic skills' - 'Technical backend' - 'Technical frontend (but can be extended as stated before).
   Each theme should be visualised as a tab on the questions page.
 - a category is a group/container for questions.
-A theme contains 1 or more categorie (themes with 0 categories are ignored on building of the page).
+A theme contains 1 or more categories (themes with 0 categories are ignored on building of the page).
 A category is visualised in the header of the accordeon together with its score.
+A category is the lowest level we score with a slider (0 to 10 with default 0) and an inputbox. the value of the slider and inputbox are the same.
-- a question is a single question with a slider (0 to 10 with default 0) and an inputbox. the value of the slider and inputbox are the same.
+- a question is a single question.
+A single question has no points.
+The interviewer sets a score on a category based on the answers of the questions.
+At this point there is no logic to automatically rate questions.

 LoadProcess: read json => foreach theme create a tab. => on this tab foreach category create an accordeon => in accordeon the questions